MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-assign-base-calendars.md

 ---
-title: How to Set Up Base Calendars | Microsoft Docs
+title: How to Set Up Base Calendars
-description: You can assign a base calendar to your company and its business partners, such as customers, vendors, or locations.
-Delivery and receipt dates on future sales order, purchase order, transfer order, and production order lines are calculated according to the calendar’s specified working days.
+description: You can assign a base calendar to your company and its business partners, to calculate delivery and receipt dates according to the specified working days.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual